 After the ad account is selected you go through other sections to build the rule exactly how you want it.
 At the bottom of the rule-building page, there is a Schedule section that defines when and how often your rule will check the conditions.
 You can find more info about the Schedule section here.

-The system picks your ad account timezone by default, when the Custom toggle is enabled, the Timezone dropdown becomes visible.
-The rule will run its checks according to the timezone selected under the Schedule section.
+Please note that the system picks your ad account timezone by default, and when you choose to run the rule on specific days and times, the rule will run its checks according to the timezone selected under the Time Zone section.

-Timezone in the schedule is different from the timezone of the ad account
+Timezone is different from the timezone of the ad account

-Let's see what when happens if the ad account timezone and the timezone selected under the Schedule section are not aligned.
+Let's see what when happens if the ad account timezone and the timezone selected at the bottom of the rule are not aligned.

 Say, you set up a rule to pause your active ad sets that spent over $100 Today at 12 PM every day of the week:

-Your ad account is in the New York timezone (GMT - 4:00) and you selected the London timezone (GMT +0 during winter months and GMT+1 throughout summertime) under the Schedule section.
+Your ad account is in the New York timezone (GMT - 5:00) and you selected the London timezone (GMT +0 during winter months and GMT+1 throughout summertime).

-Timezone in the condition is different from timezone in the schedule
+Timezone in the condition is different from timezone in the rule

 If you choose conditions Time greater than / Time less than in your rule, you will notice a timezone setting next to each condition.
 You can see more examples of rules with Time greater than/ less than in this article.

 The timezone selected here is used to check whether the time during the given rule check meets the specified condition.
-If you choose a custom schedule for the rule with Time greater than/ less than, we recommend that you use the same timezone in the schedule and conditions.
+If you choose a custom schedule for the rule with Time greater than/ less than, we recommend that you use the same timezone in the conditions and in the Time Zone section.

-If you choose different timezones in the custom schedule and conditions, the rule will most likely misfire, here is an example:
+If you choose different timezones, the rule will most likely misfire, here is an example:

-However, you used (GMT - 4:00) timezone in the custom schedule, which is different form the timezone in the conditions:
+However, you used (GMT - 5:00) timezone, which is different form the timezone in the conditions:

 The conditions are connected by AND operator, hence if one of them is not met, the rule does not fire.